-Since 1952, the Beatty Memorial Lecture Series has brought some of the world’s leading thinkers to campus for a captivating public talk.
+Established in 1952, the Beatty Memorial Lecture Series has brought some of the world’s leading thinkers to campus for a captivating public talk.
 The presenters also spend time meeting and exchanging ideas in smaller settings with faculty and students.

-On this page, you will find information about all the lectures, as well as many of the video recordings available online to watch.
+On this website, you will find information about all the lectures, as well as many of the video recordings available online to watch.
 Keep reading to discover how your McGill department or Faculty can sponsor a lecture.

 64 years, 88 speakers: A History of the Beatty Lecture Series

 The Beatty Memorial Lecture Series is named in honour of Sir Edward Beatty, McGill Chancellor from 1920 to 1943.
 The first Beatty Memorial Lecture was held on October 4, 1954 featuring Sarvepalli Radhakrishnan, Vice-President and then President of India.
 Sixty-four years later, the Beatty Memorial Lecture Series has featured over eighty-eight speakers, ranging from Jane Goodall to Arthur Ashe, Mikhail Gorbachev to Margaret Atwood.

 Now, as part of preparations for McGill’s bicentennial, Research and Innovation is finding and digitizing recordings, transcripts and photographs of Beatty lectures held in the McGill University Archives and looks forward to sharing this material and much more with the public in the near future.
 See the video above and slideshow below for a first look, and visit the website's Past Lectures page to view videos of lectures from 2004 to 2017.